Sgt. James McNicol.

 ground inviting Cox outside to finish things once and for all.
 Len Cox told

-he also threatened to file a complaint against him in the morning.
+threatened to file a complaint against him in the morning.
 Cox left slamming the Mess door behind him.
+(I

 Kirkaldie and myself stayed with James after Cox left, half an hour later